flxbe/eZustellung/README.md

 ```

 The symmetric encryption key is asymmetrically encrypted first using the private key
-corresponding to the sender certificate, and than by the public key
+corresponding to the sender certificate, and then by the public key
 from the receiver certificate.
 This way, only the receiver can decode the key and the origin of the
 encrypted content must be the owner of the sender certificate.